Thousands take to the streets after Trump win

 Headed into Thursday, more than a thousand protesters in Los Angeles, including young Latino protesters, rallied outside City Hall, according to CNN's Paul Vercammen.

-They chanted "I will not live in fear," "Fight back, stand up" and "Si se puede!"
+They chanted "I will not live in fear," "Fight back, stand up" and "¡Si se puede!"
 (Spanish for "It can be done").

 Protesters also set on fire a piñata depicting the head of President-elect.